 Criterion Guideline You need to adopt a company policy that you always draw the customer's attention to the need for security systems to be adequately maintained and that you encourage your customers to enter into a maintenance service agreement with you (or with some other Systems Silver approved company or NACOSS Gold approved company) and to continue in the maintenance service agreement.
 Note: Security systems on police response must continue to be maintained to remain on police response.
-Note: Security systems on police response must continue to be maintained to remain on police response.
 Note: See also the 'maintenance' provisions in the relevant primary scheme standard.
 None.